raspberrypilearning/flatgame/en/step_11.md

 --- /task ---

 ### Change layer of artworks
-It can be fun for the main spite to walk under and over the artwork, change some of the layers to do this.
+It can be fun for the player spite to walk under and over the artwork, change some of the layers to do this.

 --- task ---
 In the artwork sprite add the layer order block under the green flag event.